 Anna moved to Somerville in 2003 and fell in love with the neighborhood and culture.
 She worked as a software engineer at a variety of startups, creating mobile apps in Objective C and web apps in Django.
 She got married and had her son in 2014.
 In 2016 (while living briefly on the west coast) she quit her job in software to get involved in presidential politics and then local politics.
 She helped elect a slate of progressives to the city council and mayor of Berkeley, CA. She was active in passing Berkley’s public financing of elections law and served on the Fair Campaign Practices and Open Government Commissions.

 In 2017 she spearheaded The Incorruptibles, which trains both grassroots groups and candidates in a new model of political organizing.
 She trained dozens of groups (in states including CA, OK, KS, PA, MA, RI) to build local power by creating coalitions and expanding the electorate.
 She is an active member of Boston DSA and Our Revolution Somerville.
 She also runs a podcast about Massachusetts state politics, where she interviews state reps and progressive organizations; the podcast is a quest to understand why the MA state house blocks us from passing laws that MA residents want, need, and deserve.

 Anna understands that health care, affordable housing, and averting a climate catastrophe are not “nice to haves” — and that we cannot pass these without working to end the concentration of power currently in the hands of the Speaker of the House.
-We need more people at the state level who understand the urgency of these issues.
+We need more people at the state level who understand how these issues fit together.
 Anna will fight for our rights while building the movement we need to get real change in our state.

 * Ask Anna about this story some time.
 It’s a good one.